 Dogs talk!
 They might not ask you how your day was, but they do indeed have their own set of vocalizations they communicate through.
-As dog owners, we normally focus on the dog's body language – those wagging tails and excited eyes, barks, growls, whines and other dog sounds can also shed light on your dog’s mood.
+As dog owners, we normally focus on the dog's body language – those wagging tails and excited eyes, barks, growls, whines, and other dog sounds can also shed light on your dog’s mood.

 At times it might feel that there is no specific context for your dog’s vocalizations.
 He might, in your eyes, bark for no reason at all.
-That isn't always true, however, and in this article we'll explore what your dog could be trying to tell you.
+That isn't always true, however, and in this article, we'll explore what your dog could be trying to tell you.

 What do we know about dog sounds?

 You're not the first to be curious.
-There are people, scientists and canine experts, authors, who've done an extensive amount of research into dog sounds and vocalizations to better understand our furry companions.
+There are people, scientists, and canine experts, authors, who've done an extensive amount of research into dog sounds and vocalizations to better understand our furry companions.

-In their book, The Genius of Dogs, authors Brian Hare and Vanessa Woods explain that recent research indicates there is definitely more to dog barking that we think.
+In their book, The Genius of Dogs, authors Brian Hare and Vanessa Woods explain that recent research indicates there is definitely more to a dog barking than we think.
 Scientists who took spectrograms, or pictures, of dog barks, were able to see differences.
 Your dog’s barks can change in timing, pitch, and amplitude.

 Then it’s not too far-fetched to assume they have different meanings, is it?